 How to use this to your advantage

 Prepared businesses, usually larger ones, are already strategically preparing a load-shedding schedule around these times.
 They’ll also usually utilise some form of prediction service to help them with alerts ahead of likely triad times.
-Sign up to our prediction service for 2018/19 here:

 We can help advise you on a strategic load-shedding schedule to minimise service disruption and consumption at this key time of year.
 Get in touch for some advice from our Energy Management Team.